 Max Edwards has built a rather unique little Beetle, taking inspiration from the land of motorsport, while somehow keeping it true to its classic Volkswagen Beetle heritage.
-Indeed, these are two very different styles, but they complement each other oh so well when properly executed such as this genuine example.
+Indeed, these are two very different styles, but they compliment each other oh so well when properly executed such as this genuine example.

 The idea first came to Max in February of 2011, and it had him searching high and low for an early-model Beetle.
 Eventually, Max stumbled upon an all original 1978 model that was in need of some TLC.
 After enjoying the car in its stock form for several years, Max knew it was time for his Beetle to reach its final form; a form that would include a complete body-off restoration.